anease/senior-design/statement-finder/research-and-decisions.md

 #### Atomic Statement Finder
 Types of facts:
 - [subject] is [object]
+- [subject] has [object/property]
 - [subject] does [action]
     - [subject] causes [action]

+Note: Consideration may be needed for qualifiers
+- Example: Cars do not move when they have no gas. [when they have no gas] adds important context to the statement [Cars do not move].
+- Failing to address quantifiers may increase the difficulty of fact-checking.

 ## Decisions
 - For the purposes of this tool, opinions will be classified as non-statements.